1905 Notre Dame football team

-The 1905 Notre Dame football team was an American football team that represented the University of Notre Dame in the 1905 college football season.
-In its first season with Henry J. McGlew as coach, the team compiled a 5–4 record and outscored its opponents by a combined total of 312 to 80.
+The 1905 Notre Dame football team was an American football team that represented the University of Notre Dame as an independent during the 1905 college football season.
+In its first and only season under head coach Henry J. McGlew, the team compiled a 5–4 record and outscored its opponents by a combined total of 312 to 80.

-The Wabash Little Giants traveled to South Bend on October 21 that year, and defeated Notre Dame 5–0.
-The upset is the Fighting Irish's only home-field loss in 125 games between 1899 and 1928.
-The next week, Notre Dame scored its most points in game ever, against American Medical, winning 142 to 0.
+The Wabash Little Giants traveled to South Bend on October 21 and defeated Notre Dame, 5–0.
+The upset was Notre Dame's only home-field loss in 125 games between 1899 and 1928.
+The next week, Notre Dame scored its highest points ever, defeating American Medical, 142 to 0.

+The team played its home games at Cartier Field in Notre Dame, Indiana.